Under the Hood of Amazon EC2 Container Service

 In my last post about Amazon EC2 Container Service (Amazon ECS), I discussed the two key components of running modern distributed applications on a cluster: reliable state management and flexible scheduling.
 Amazon ECS makes building and running containerized applications simple, but how that happens is what makes Amazon ECS interesting.
-Today, I want to explore the Amazon ECS architecture and what this architecture enables.
-Below is a diagram of the basic components of Amazon ECS:
+Today, I want to explore the Amazon ECS architecture and what this architecture enables. above is a diagram of the basic components of Amazon ECS:

 How we coordinate the cluster